 Advisor and Sponsor (2020- ) Learn to Swim Program.
 Swim Safety & Marine Career Day.
 University of North Carolina Wilmington

-Committee Member (2021-) UN Decade of Ocean Science Early Career Ocean Professional JEDI Group
+Steering Committee Member (2021-) UN Decade of Ocean Science Early Career Ocean Professional US Node

 Founding Member (2020-2021) Science Access, Inclusion, and Diversity Committee, Department of Biology & Marine Biology, University of North Carolina Wilmington